dielhennr/datavis_project/README.md

-# Code written in Spring 2017
+# Code Written in Spring 2017

 # Data Visualization Project
 ## Energy Consumption in the US